Shawn A. Rhoads, Ph.D.

 Who am I?

 I am a Postdoctoral Research Fellow with Dr. Xiaosi Gu and the Center for Computational Psychiatry at the Icahn School of Medicine at Mount Sinai.
 I earned my Ph.D. while working in the Laboratory on Social and Affective Neuroscience at Georgetown University under the mentorship of Dr. Abigail Marsh.
-I graduated from the University of Southern California with a Bachelor's Degree in both physics and psychology.
+I graduated from the University of Southern California with a Bachelor's Degree in physics and psychology.

 I am also an avid social justice, environmental, and open science advocate.
 I have been involved with advocacy work for environmental sustainability and social justice on the local and national level.
 I strive to make science open, equitable, and accessible to all.